 Voinea is an art critic and curator based in Bucharest, Romania.
 She is co-director of Tranzit.ro (a member of the Tranzit.org network) and is involved in several other curatorial and editorial collectives from Romania (E-cart.ro, IDEA arts + society, Long April).

-Jochen Volz is artistic director at the Instituto Inhotim, Minas Gerais, Brazil, where he has co-curated many large-scale site-specific projects, as well as numerous exhibitions from the collection.
-Forthcoming projects include permanent presentations of works by Lygia Pape and Tunga, amongst others.
+Jochen Volz is Head of Programmes at Serpentine Gallery.
+Volz was previously Artistic Director at the Instituto Inhotim, Minas Gerais, Brazil, where he co-curated many large-scale site-specific projects, as well as numerous exhibitions from the collection.
 He has contributed to many exhibitions throughout the world, including curating Olafur Eliasson as part of the 17th International Festival of Contemporary Art–SESC_Videobrasil, São Paulo, Brazil (2011); The Spiral and the Square, Bonniers Konsthall, Stockholm, Sweden (2011); the Aichi Triennale, Nagoya, Japan (2010); and the Biennale de Lyon, France (2007).
 In 2009 he organized the international section of the 53rd Venice Biennale, Italy, together with Daniel Birnbaum.
 In 2006 he guest curated for the 27th Bienal de São Paulo a special exhibition project in homage to Marcel Broodthaers.
 Between 2001 and 2004 he was curator of Portikus, Frankfurt am Main, Germany.
 Volz is based in London, UK.

 Adnan Yildiz participated in the traveling curatorial research program, Curatorlab/Konstfack in Stockholm (2006-2008), and was supported by Si (Swedish Institute).
 He was awarded a research fellowship and independent study program at the Valand Art Academy (2008).
 Yildiz was a nominee for ICI’s Independent Curatorial Vision Award in 2012.
 Yildiz co-curated the video program Nightcomers for the 10th Istanbul Biennial (2007), and also Hot-Desking (Curatorlab) for Manifesta 7 (2008), in collaboration with Raqs Media Collective.
 He received the Montehermoso Curator Research Grant 2009 and manifested the project, There is no audience, an exhibition about public imagination at Montehermoso, Vitoria-Gasteiz, Spain, as well as Time-Challenger, an exhibition on critical reconstruction at HISK, Gent, Belgium.
 Yildiz participated in curatorial education programs such as the Curatorial Intensive, organized by ICI, New York (during Performa 2011); the curatorial seminar at Townhouse Gallery, Cairo (2008); and Fast Forward within the framework of the 4th Berlin Biennial, Young Curators’ Workshop, KW, Berlin (2006).
 He has contributed to international periodicals such as Metropolis M, Mousse, Paletten, Idea, art- ist, Bidoun, Politiken, Manifesta Online Journal, Res-Art, as well as Radikal, Taraf, Bianet, and Milliyet Sanat in Turkish.
 Yildiz has given lectures in Istanbul, Berlin, Bucharest, Stockholm, Copenhagen, Oslo, Taipei, and Venice.
 Since January 2011, Yildiz has been the Artistic Director of Künstlerhaus Stuttgart, currently focusing on the solo exhibitions series, Artistic Dialogues, at Künstlerhaus Stuttgart, Methodical Inquiries at Polistar Gallery, Istanbul, and a discussion-based event program, Critical Voices, at Künstlerhaus Stuttgart and Platform3 in Munich.